 Along with a resurgence in 70s design, we’re also seeing styles from the early 2000s make their way back into the interior design world.
 This look is primarily popular with the younger generation, and designers are taking note.

-2022 will see more energetic colours and bold 2000s-inspired patterns with a modern twist, especially in bedrooms.
+2022 will see more energetic colours and bold 2000s-inspired patterns with a modern twist, especially in bedroom designs.

 5. Modern Minimalist Kitchens